Meet Our Team

 Raydene Ramelow, B.S.
 Developmental Psychology and Early Childhood

-Early Academic Interventionist, Social-Emotional Learning, Self-Regulation Interventionist, Connections Support
+Early Academic Interventionist, Social-Emotional Learning, Self-Regulation Interventionist

-Raydene Ramelow, B.S Developmental Psychology and a degree in Early Childhood Education, has 32 years of experience supporting students.
+Raydene Ramelow, B.S Developmental Psychology and a degree in Early Childhood Education, has 34 years of experience supporting students.
 Her career has afforded her experiences in a wide variety of settings.
-She has spent the last 13 years working as an Intervention Specialist in the CDA School District supporting students 1:1 or in small group settings prior to joining the Hope Education Consulting team.
+She spent 14 years working as an Intervention Specialist in the CDA School District supporting students 1:1 or in small group settings prior to joining the Hope Education Consulting team.
 Raydene believes supporting children requires positive attention, playful engagement, and affirmation.
 Raydene’s students get undivided attention.
 Behavioral and learning sessions are guided by respect, empowerment through choices, and nurturing accountability for learning and work ethic.
 Raydene enjoys her work with all students but has a soft spot for PreK-1st grade early academic intervention and social/emotional development.

 When Raydene isn’t at HEC, she enjoys camping and traveling with her family.
 She has a green thumb and loves gardening, searching for antiques, and fishing.
-Raydene and her husband, Jason, have been married for 25 years.
-Together, they have a daughter who is 23 years old and a son who is 21 years old.
+Raydene and her husband, Jason, have been married for 27 years.
+Together, they have a daughter who is 25 years old and a son who is 23 years old.
 Their daughter works with people that have speech/language/communication disorders and their son is a commercial pilot.
 Raydene’s family is her heartbeat!

 Breland Tommerup, M.Ed.

-Gifted and Talented
+STEM, Gifted and Talented education, Advancement

 When Breland isn’t at HEC, you can find her hiking with her dog, or golfing and boating with her husband and three children in the summer and supporting University of Montana sports throughout the year.